Geeksltd/MSharp.Docs/how-to/list-modules/customDataSource.md

 Best Practice is to put any database calls or complex expressions into Methods that can be called from the Controller instead of putting them directly into DataSource().

-Using .Result is important as the Controller uses async Methods.
+Using await is important as the Controller uses async Methods, Result() should not be used as it will block the thread.